RobotGhost/Ubuntu-x205ta/debian-fixes-x205ta.md

 With kernel 4.0 (e.g. from http://kernel.ubuntu.com/~kernel-ppa/mainline/) wifi is working.
 However, the *firmware* and *nvram file* need to be installed.

-Firmware can be found on Google's Android Git:
+Firmware can be found on Google's Android Git (as well as within [this installation guide](https://raw.github.com/RobotGhost/ubuntu-x205ta/blob/master/files/wlan-master-bcmdhd-firmware-bcm43341.tar.gz).):
 ```bash
 wget https://android.googlesource.com/platform/hardware/broadcom/wlan/+archive/master/bcmdhd/firmware/bcm43341.tar.gz
 ```
-As well as within [this installation guide](https://raw.github.com/RobotGhost/ubuntu-x205ta/blob/master/files/wlan-master-bcmdhd-firmware-bcm43341.tar.gz).

 Then we simply need to copy in in the right place (the directory `/lib/firmware/brcm/` might not exist so it may need to be created), with the right name:
 ```bash